viniciusmioto/cv/content/authors/admin/_index.md

 ## About Me

 Hello, World!
-I am Vinícius Mioto, a Computer Science student at the Universidade Federal do Paraná (UFPR) in Curitiba - Brazil, where I'm currently working on my final project in Social Network Analysis.
-I am also researching Automated Game Testing following my internship at the École de Technologie Supérieure (ÉTS) in Montreal - Canada.
+I am Vinícius Mioto, a Computer Science student at the [Universidade Federal do Paraná (UFPR)](https://ufpr.br) in Curitiba - Brazil, where I'm currently working on my final project in Complex Network Science.
+I am also working as a Business Intelligence intern at [Driva](https://www.driva.io).